portworx/px-docs/cloud/gcp/gke.md

    Clusterrolebinding "myname-cluster-admin-binding" created
    ```

-* The `kubectl apply ...` command fails with "error validating":
-   - This likely happened because of a version discrepancy between the "kubectl" client and Kubernetes backend server (ie. using "kubectl" v1.8.4 to apply spec to Kubernetes server v1.6.13-gke.0).
-   - To fix this, you can either:
-      1. Downgrade the "kubectl" version to match your server's version, or
-      2. Reapply the spec with client-validation turned off,  e.g.:<br/>`kubectl apply --validate=false ...`

 * GKE instances under certain scenarios do not automatically re-attach the persistent disks used by PX.
    - Under the following scenarios, GKE will spin up a new VM as a replacement for older VMs with the same node name:
       * Halting a VM in GKE cluster